cerner/terra-graphs/packages/terra-graphs/docs/controls/Bar.md

 | x             | string   | Co-ordinate x, for plotting the bar |
 | y             | string   | Co-ordinate y, for height of bar    |

+**Note: providing invalid data to x or y will lead to console error.**

 #### Optional

 | Property Name | Expected | Default | Description                                           |